413x5/mx-wcc24-rs/token-manager-contract/README.md

 ```
 - Requires minimum 0.05 EGLD payment
 - `token_amount`: The amount of tokens to issue (will be multiplied by 10^8 for decimals)
-- Specify 100000000 in the `Contract Transaction Gas Limit` field to have enough gas for the contract's issue transaction

 ### Burn Token
 ```rust